 The comprehensive examination is the capstone experience for students pursuing a Master's degree in the Department of Education.
-Comprehensive examination questions reflect theory, practice and the synergy of both to the student.
-The comprehensive examination is taken toward the end of the student's program of study.
-Students must pass this examination before graduation.
-Should a student fail one or more parts of the comprehensive examination, the student may retake those parts at the next scheduled examination date.
+Comprehensive examination questions reflect theory, practice, and the synergy of both to the student.
+The comprehensive examination is taken near the end of the student's program of study.
+Students must pass the comprehensive examination before being awarded a Master's degree.
+Should a student fail one or more parts of the comprehensive examination, the student may retake the part(s) failed on the next scheduled examination date.